Architecture topic

 Boot succeeds: keep using the patch

-On every cold start the plugin re-checks that the patch still applies to the current APK before loading it.
+At cold start the plugin re-verifies that the on-disk artifacts still belong to this APK (versionCode and stored MD5) before loading them.
 If the patch is invalid, corrupt, mismatched, or blacklisted, the plugin drops it and falls back to the APK's built-in version.

 For the full crash-protection decision flow, Android-version differences, and blacklist behavior, see Crash protection.